zalath/envboot/Readme.md

             "id":"tm"
         }
     },
-    "boot":{// some programe to start, if you want to add more, you need to change the source code in index.js on line 102 "navicat":"C:/P....at Premium 12/navicat.exe",
+    "boot":{// some programe to start, if you want more, just follow the number and addin "1":"C:/P....at Premium 12/navicat.exe",
-        "filezilla":"C:/P....P Client/filezilla.exe",
+        "2":"C:/P....P Client/filezilla.exe",
-        "chrome":"C:/Use...ication/chrome.exe"
+        "3":"C:/Use...ication/chrome.exe"
     },
     "url":{
         "pm":"any url start from http, effect the menu 2 above.
 Read the source code if you want to change",